-I have received a number of questions from our online visitors covering a multitude of gas detection issues.
-For this month’s Ask the Expert segment, EHS Today asked me to reprise some of the more interesting and challenging topics for you.
-So in the next paragraphs, I will give you some of the best of AskDave.
+I have received a number of questions from visitors to the Industrial Scientific Corp. online blog covering a multitude of gas detection issues.
+EHS Today asked me to reprise some of the more interesting and challenging topics for you.
+So in the next paragraphs, I will give you some of the best of our blog, AskDave.

 Gas Sensor Cross Interferences